mumanchu/OptimizedGPIO/README.md

 ## Why do we need faster I/O?

 The traditional `digitalRead()` and `digitalWrite()` functions are quite slow when compared to stripped-down code that only accesses the microcontroller's GPIO registers.
-The fast OptimizedGPIO versions are typically 10 times faster.
+The fast OptimizedGPIO versions in this library are typically 10 times faster, see [Timing Comparisons](#timing-comparisons).

-The reason for this is that a lot of work is done for each access which could be done in a `begin()` method.
+The reason for this is that a lot of work is done for each access which could be done just once in a `begin()` method.
 This saves a lot of time when the program is running.
 Fast IO is particularly important in an interrupt handler (ISR), which must be as short as possible.
 It's also significant if you are doing a lot of "bit-banging" as in the [Using OptimizedGPIO to bit-bang a serial shift register](#bit-banging) example.

-Below is the Arduino code for `digitalWrite()`.
+Below is the Arduino AVR code for `digitalWrite()`.
 The lines marked with `*` could be called in `begin()`.
 The lines marked with `**` are not needed if you are sure the output is not a PWM output.
 So most of the code can be transferred to `begin()`, leaving only the code that directly accesses the MCU's GPIO output register, marked with `\\>>> ... \\<<<`.

-The standard libraries don't do this because calling `begin()` for each I/O you want to use makes it more complicated and prone to errors.
+The standard libraries don't do this because calling `begin()` for each I/O you want to use makes it more complicated, and removing runtime error checks is dangerous.
 For this library you must create an object for each pin, and call its `begin()` method.
 See [Using the Library](#using-the-library) for details.

 ```cpp
 void digitalWrite(uint8_t pin, uint8_t val)